YoffeG/PyDynamicaLC/README.md

 ## Analyzer_params: Posterior distribution analysis, error-estimation and plotting of MultiNest output
     # err: can be either "percentile" or "chi2" (string).
 This performs a MultiNest-independent error estimation in the following manner:
-        percentile: only the delta_loglike < 3sigma (relative to the best-fit) is considered.
-The best-fit is then the median with the ±1sigma uncertainties are the 16th and 84th percentiles.
+        percentile: using the loglike output, only points with relative likelihood $<10^{-3}$ times that of the best-fit are considered ("burn-in").
+The the ±1sigma uncertainties are then the 16th and 84th percentiles of the remaing points.
-        chi2: best-fit is unchanged, and the ±1sigma uncertainties are calculatesd a the absolute difference of the best-fit value and the minimal and maximal values in the 1sigma range of delta_chi2.
+        chi2: the ±1sigma uncertainties are calculatesd using the absolute difference of the best-fit value and the minimal and maximal values in the 1sigma range of delta_chi2.
         # fontsize: fontsize of the plots (float/int)
         # plot_posterior: Boolean.
 If true - plots the MultiNest posterior distribution for all parameters.
 1-5 sigma ranges are color-coded.
         # plot_bestfit_LC: Boolean.
 If true - plots generates a light-curve with the best-fit values and plots it against the data.